LowLevelMahn/alpha_waves_loader/README.md

 # alpha_waves_loader

 This is the reverse engineered, english-language text menu game loader ALPHA_E.COM of the 1990 DOS game Alpha Waves (aka Continuum)

-Frederick Raynal did the DOS port based on the inital Ataris ST-Version by Christophe de Dinechin
+Frederick Raynal did the DOS port im using here, the inital Ataris ST-Version of the game was created by Christophe de Dinechin

-and tools for extracting and uncompressing the game executables and starting the game skipping the original loader

 Due to super tiny floppy and memory sizes of that time most games used "loaders" that mostly combine graphics/sound/etc. code into in-memory build executables, ALPHA_E.COM is the english version of such a "loader" for AlphaWaves

+I've also developed a 32/64Bit tool for extracting and uncompressing the game executables and a 16Bit DOS starter program to skip the original loader

 Loader menu | Game intro
 --- | ---